 Artistic and Managing Director

 Anna Johnson is founding Artistic and Managing Director of Cadence Theatre Company and is a graduate of Sarah Lawrence College, where she holds a B.A. in theatre and dance.
-She is a co-founder of Richmond’s award-winning Firehouse Theatre Project, Company Artist for Company of Fools (COF) in Hailey, Idaho, and the founding Artistic Director of St. Thomas Playhouse in Sun Valley, Idaho.
+She was an original co-founder of Richmond’s award-winning Firehouse Theatre Project, serves as Company Artist for Company of Fools (COF) in Hailey, Idaho, and the founding Artistic Director of St. Thomas Playhouse in Sun Valley, Idaho.
 Recently she directed Peter Shaffer’s Equus, Sam Shepard’s A Lie of the Mind and the Richmond premieres of Lisa D’Amour’s Detroit (RTCC nomination Best Ensemble Acting and Best Director) and David Lindsay-Abaire’s Good People (RTCC Nomination Best Play and Best Director).
-Favorite Richmond directing credits include Next Fall (Richmond Triangle Players); Blue Ridge Mountain Christmas (2012 RTCC Nomination Best Locally Developed Work: Virginia Rep); Kimberly Akimbo (2012 RTCC Nomination Best Play: Cadence Theatre Company in Partnership with Virginia Rep); Fool for Love (Cadence Theatre Company); Godspell (Cadence Theatre Company); My Children!
+Favorite Richmond directing credits include Next Fall (Richmond Triangle Players); Blue Ridge Mountain Christmas (Virginia Repertory Theatre); Sons of the Prophet (Cadence Theatre Company in partnership with Virginia Repertory Theatre); Kimberly Akimbo (Cadence Theatre Company in Partnership with Virginia Repertory Theatre); Fool for Love (Cadence Theatre Company); Godspell (Cadence Theatre Company); My Children!
 My Africa!
 (Theatre IV) and A Devil Inside (Theatre IV); And Then They Came for Me: Remembering the World of Anne Frank (Jewish Family Theatre); Tone Clusters (Firehouse Theatre Project).
 Acting credits include roles in Steel Magnolias, Rabbit Hole, Sight Unseen and Bus Stop (COF).
-Anna also serves on the Board of Directors of the Campfire Foundation in Boise, Idaho.
+Anna also serves on the board of the Campfire Foundation in Boise, Idaho.
 Since Cadence’s inception she has also been involved in areas of educational programming, production, marketing, volunteer recruitment and management, publicity management, development and administration.
 In her spare time Anna enjoys hiking, going to the ballet, watching movies, jogging and spending time with family, friends and her daughter, Caroline.

 Lindsay C. Terrell